Alleaward/alleaward.com/README.md

 >I used JavaScript for interactivity and animations.

 ### Vue JS
 >I used Vue to create an interactive portfolio section with a sortable list.
+Vue Router was used for navigation.

 ### PHP
 >PHP was used to process the form data and send it to my email.